 Shrimp are full of nutrients.
 Four ounces contain over 100% of the daily value for selenium, over 75% for vitamin B12, over 50% for phosphorous, and over 30% for choline, copper, and iodine.
 But it’s important to find a good source.

 If you can’t find good quality shrimp, the recipe can be made with scallops.
-I buy shrimp here.
+I buy shrimps here.

 I use the slightly bitter winter greens, frisée, radicchio and endive.
 Frisée is a beautiful delicious vegetable.
 It’s a member of the chicory family, has a frizzy texture and deliciously bitter edge.
 Look for fresh leaves that go from green to white.
 If it’s not available, use escarole or arugula.